 ?Bad things happen to people who deserve it.
 He let people down.
 I could have gone down the legal route but that would have cost me money.
 Instead I moved on, I?ve loved my life since and I?m having a great time.

 ?1987 was my bad year ? we had a terrible year in the cricket too.
 The Tour was a great experience and a bad experience but it?s nice people always say ?You rode the Tour?.
-Even when you say ?Yeah, but I didn?t finish? they always say ?But you
+Even when you say ?Yeah, but I didn?t finish? they always say ?But you rode the Tour.?

 PICTURE: Sutton the Aussie is now an honorary Pom ? a key part of the British Cycling coaching team

 Malcolm Elliott ?
 The One That Got Away in Bordeaux